 What is ShareTheMiracle?

-ShareTheMiracle help individuals and organisations come together to help transform their communities through acts of kindness.
+ShareTheMiracle help individuals and organisations transform their communities through acts of kindness.
+We provide simple ways for people to connect, start conversations, build relationships and strengthen their communities.
 Anyone can get involved.

 At Easter our ‘ShareTheMiracle Stations’ provide a reason for the local community to come together in support of the poor and marginalised.
 During the past 7 years, Schools, Businesses, Churches, Councils, Gyms and others have got involved and established stronger links with their communities as a result.
 Hundreds of volunteers have reached out to thousands of people including neighbours, colleagues, those unwell in hospital, the elderly, disadvantaged young people, victims of human trafficking, those with lived experience of mental ill health and more.
 We were so thrilled to receive endorsements from The Lord Mayor and Great Ormond Street Hospital as well as appearing on a number of BBC radio stations.

 During November 2019, for the first time, we launched the ‘ShareTheMiracle Thanksgiving Challenge’ – A simple way to celebrate a person or organisation and tell them they are loved, appreciated, admired, valued